AquibPy/GoLang-Basics/README.md

 Variable shadowing occurs when a variable declared in an inner scope has the same name as a variable declared in an outer scope, causing the inner variable to hide or "shadow" the outer variable within the inner scope.

+## Comma ok or Error ok Syntax

+In Go, the "comma ok" or "error ok" syntax is a way to check for successful operations and handle potential errors when using built-in functions or methods that return two values.
+The second value is typically a boolean or an error indicating whether the operation was successful or if an error occurred.
+This is because in Go we don't have try catch block.